brson/contract-game/doc/notes.md

   try to keep up with the master branches of these projects or not.
 - There is almost no debuggabality for ink contracts.
   Use `debug_println` everywhere.
+- At least some substrate errors (`scale::Error`), within the wasm contract sandbox, do not carry dynamic metadata that would be useful to help interpret them, and that is available when compiled outside of wasm.
 - put logging in every error branch
   - canvas-ui won't interpret errors returned during normal execution
 - `canvas-node --dev --tmp -lerror,runtime=debug`